ShuoYangRobotics/A1-QP-MPC-Controller/README.md

 ## Installation

-We use ROS1 as communication backbone.
-We assume you already have ROS1 installed on your computer.
-We recommend that the controller being installed in a Docker container.
-Therefore on different computers (desktop for simuation, onboard computer for hardware control), the controller can run in a common environment.
+We assume you already have [Docker](https://www.youtube.com/watch?v=3c-iBn73dDE) installed on your computer because we recommend that the controller being installed in a Docker container.
+Therefore, on different computers (desktop for simuation, onboard computer for hardware control), the controller can run in a common environment.

-The software only tested in **Ubuntu 18.04** and **ROS melodic**.
+The software is tested in **Ubuntu 18.04** and **Ubuntu 20.04**.

-First, get the dockerfile in the "docker/" folder.
+First, open a terminal and go to the "docker/" folder.
 Build the docker using command

 ```shell
 docker build -t a1_cpp_ctrl_image .
 ```

-Then we start docker by the following command
+Then we start docker by the following command (you may add sudo depending on your docker permission setting.)

 ```shell
     docker run -d \